kubos/kubos/docs/services/payload-service.rst

 ``service/`` - This folder holds the guts of the service's source.

-The service folder contains the main files which will need modifying when building a custom payload service.
+The service folder contains the main files which will need modifying when building a custom payload service:

 ``__init__.py`` - This empty file belongs in the `service/` folder to give `service.py` access to the modules within.